 Complete applications must be received by March 17, 2025 at 5pm to be considered.

 Student applicants should submit the following by email to Susan White (whites@uga.edu).
 Your application must be formatted in NIH style, with 11 point Arial font and 0.5 inch margins.
+Do not include figures.

 I. Background information: